MODERATE-Project/moderate-docs/docs/tools-and-services/lec.md

 <figure markdown="span">
   ![Main view of the LEC tool](../imgs/lec-tool/lec-main-view.png){ width="800" }
   <figcaption>First look of the tool.
-Each polygon represents a municipality of Spain.</figcaption>
+Each polygon represents a municipality in Spain.</figcaption>
 </figure>

 Currently, only the municipality of Crevillent contains building data.